Princiya1990/CATDeblurring/README.md

    4. The results are present in the ```/code/results``` folder.

 # Visual Gallery
-Here we've shown sample images of the deblurring process across the adopted datasets, transitioning from Ground images to Blurred inputs.
+Here we've shown some sample images of the deblurring process across the adopted datasets, transitioning from blurred inputs to deblurred photos.

 <img src="images/gallery.PNG" alt="Network Architecture" width="600">